PAGURI: a user experience study of creative interaction with text-to-music models: Background

-The interaction of users with text-based generative models has been extensively studied in the image domain~\citep{feng2023promptmagician,brade2023promptify}, where also datasets of TTI prompts with corresponding preferences given by real users over AI-generated images~\citep{kirstain2024pick} have been released.
+While user interaction with text-based generative models has been explored in the image domain~\cite{feng2023promptmagician,brade2023promptify}, where datasets of Text-To-Image (TTI) prompts with corresponding preferences given by real users over AI-generated images~\cite{kirstain2024pick} have also been released, research on text-based models in other domains remains limited.
+As interpretability challenges in generative models persist~\cite{zang2024interpretation}, it is crucial to address this gap.
+This study aims to advance the field and offer deeper insights into the extent to which text-based models can \mbox{enhance creativity.}